sprucelabsai/developer.spruce.ai/spruce-skill/messages.md

 Sending a `message` to a `guest` should be a last resort.
 It is much better to send a message to a `teammate` to have them deliver the `message`.
 It's the human-to-human contact of this type of interaction that makes what we are all doing so unique.

+## Message Types

+To ensure that we appropriately message users at the right times (and to comply with various laws) we need to classify the messages that we're sending.
+Currently there are 2 buckets of messages:

+* Promotional Messages (`type=promotional`) - This is the default type of message and should be used when sending the user anything that they have not specifically requested to receive.
+Some examples include: sending a coupon, nudging the user to fill out additional information in the skill, telling the user about a new feature, etc. If you are unsure of what type of message you're sending, error on the side of marking it as "promotional"

+* Transactional Messages (`type=transactional`) - This is a message that the user needs to know about and has specifically opted in to receive.
+Some examples include: notifying the user that their haircut has been cancelled, sending the user a summary of their weekly schedule **after they have opted-in to receive these messages**.
+As a rule of thumb, a message should only be marked as transactional **if the user has the option to turn this type of message on or off in the skill's settings**.
+Also, you should **never opt users in by default**.
+Instead, prompt the user to save their preferences on how and when they get sent notifications.

+Behind the scenes, the Spruce platform considers transactional messages critical information that the user needs to know and will place fewer limits on sending these messages.
+Promotional messages on the other hand will be queued and delivered at opportune times with rate limiting.
+Promotional messages _might_ also never be delivered depending on user preferences and/or local laws.

+Abusing the message system or inappropriate classification of messages will make users not want to use your skill and may have other penalties.
+Please be responsible.

 ## API

 ```js